 More than two-thirds of the people on the Titanic lost their lives, still one of the worst peacetime disasters at sea.
 Read on for some of the key facts about the casualties, or see the list of deaths.

 Above: Newspaper seller Ned Parfett advertises that day's dramatic headline, "Titanic Disaster Great Loss Of Life", outside the White Star Line offices in London, 16 April 1912.

-68% - the percentage of people (passengers and crew) lost in the disaster.
+68% - the percentage of people on board (passengers and crew) who were lost in the disaster.

 53.4% - the total percentage who could have survived, given the number of lifeboat spaces available.